backdrop/backdrop-issues/templates/issue-template--release--bug-fix--security.md

 - [ ] Tag for release, and push tag to GitHub (assign to quicksketch / herbdool / laryn / hosef)
 - [ ] Revert version number back (assign to quicksketch / herbdool / laryn / hosef)
 - [ ] Create release notes on GitHub, and publish release (assign to jenlampton / herbdool / quicksketch)
-- [ ] Publish Security Advisories on b.org (assign to stpaultim / klonos / jenlampton / herbdool / quicksketch)
+- [ ] Publish Security Advisories on b.org (assign to stpaultim / jenlampton / herbdool / quicksketch)
-- [ ] Mark the release node on b.org as a security release (assign to stpaultim / klonos / jenlampton / herbdool / quicksketch)
+- [ ] Mark the release node on b.org as a security release (assign to stpaultim / jenlampton / herbdool / quicksketch)
 - [ ] [Request a CVE](https://github.com/backdrop/backdrop-issues/wiki/Security:-Request-CVE) - (assign to jenlampton / quicksketch)
 - [ ] Post/Tweet/Toot/Skeet that a new release is out (assignments below)
   - Use text like "There is a security release out for #BackdropCMS today, please update when you can.
 Backdrop core - Critical - Third-party libraries - BACKDROP-SA-CORE-2021-001"